-- If a young person has had an 'accident' or needs one-off help with intimate care, best practice will be followed by 1 familiar member of staff and parents will be promptly informed.
-An Intimate Care Plan is not needed. - For young people who need regular intimate care (monthly or more frequent), an Intimate Care Plan will be written with input from parents, staff and other agencies if appropriate e.g. physiotherapists or school nurses.
-Staff at Southgate School will work in partnership with parents/carers to provide continuity of care to young people wherever possible. - Intimate Care Plans will communicate the needs of individual young people, taking into account developmental and personal changes such as medical issues, religious and cultural views of young people and families, the onset of puberty or menstruation and any historical concerns (such as past abuse). - Intimate Care Plans should be reviewed as necessary, but at least annually, and at any time of change of circumstances, e.g, change of class, onset of puberty etc. They should also take into account procedures for educational visits/day trips. - In Foundation Stage, Key stage 1 & 2, intimate care may be appropriately delivered by cross gender support (where all parties feel comfortable with that arrangement).
-In Key Stage 3 & 4 (or at the onset of puberty if earlier) intimate care will only be delivered by same gender members of staff.
-If instances of a genuine emergency arise, cross gender care may only be delivered by 2 members of staff.
+- If a young person has had an 'accident' or needs one-off help with intimate care, best practice will be followed by 1 familiar member of staff and parents/ carers will be promptly informed.
+An Intimate Care Plan is not needed. - For young people who need regular intimate care (monthly or more frequent), an Intimate Care Plan will be written with input from parents/ carers, staff and other agencies if appropriate e.g. physiotherapists, school nurse or incontinence team.
+Staff at Southgate School will work in partnership with parents/carers to provide continuity of care to young people wherever possible. - Intimate Care Plans will communicate the needs of individual young people, considering developmental and personal changes such as medical issues, religious and cultural views of young people and families, the onset of puberty or menstruation and any historical concerns (such as past abuse).

-- It is not always practical or necessary for 2 members of staff to assist with intimate care and this does not always take account of the young person's privacy.
-This will be discussed and agreed by all parties within an Intimate Care Plan. - Parents/Carers will be asked to supply appropriately sized nappies/pads, wipes, disposable bags and appropriate menstrual care supplies, as appropriate.
-The school will supply disposable gloves, aprons and sheets for changing beds.
+- Intimate Care Plans should be reviewed as necessary, but at least annually, and at any time of change of circumstances, e.g. change of class, onset of puberty etc. They should also consider procedures for educational visits/day trips. - Intimate Care Plans should specify a developmentally appropriate, specific and measurable target agreed between the staff delivering the personal care and the class teacher.
+This may be in line with the young person's Education Healthcare Plan (EHCP.) - Parents/Carers will be asked to supply appropriately sized nappies/pads, wipes, disposable bags and appropriate menstrual care supplies, as appropriate.
+The school will supply disposable gloves and aprons, with spare wipes in the instances they should be required.